starkandwayne-attic/habitat-plans/shield/README.md

 This is a habitat plan for SHIELD a standalone system that can perform backup and restore functions for a wide variety of pluggable data systems.
 Please checkout the [github repo](https://github.com/starkandwayne/shield) for more information on the internals and how to use it.

 ## Dependencies
-- shield-proxy (packed and run as side-car with shield)
+- shield-proxy (packaged and run as side-car with shield)
 - postgresql

 ## Running shield